Guide for Applying to Medical School for Swarthmore Undergraduates and Alumni/ae

 If there is a significant weakness in your application, it may make sense for you to hold off on applying until you have had the chance to rectify it.
 It is very expensive to apply to medical school, in terms of money, time and effort.
 Don't rush to do it before you have a reasonable chance of acceptance.
 In fact, most of Swarthmore's applicants each year are alums, many of whom have taken an extra year or more after college to take additional courses, work in labs and clinics, serve in the Peace Corps, or do other interesting, worthwhile activities.
 Gigi would be happy to talk with any student who is wondering whether he or she should apply this year.

 Before applying to medical school, be sure you have completed the required coursework.
-For most medical schools, that will be 4 semesters of chemistry with lab, 2 of biology with lab, 2 of physics with lab, 2 of math and 2 of English.
+For most medical schools, that will be 4 semesters of chemistry with lab, 2 of biology with lab, 2 of physics with lab, 2 of math (typically one semester each of calculus and statistics) and 2 of English.
 AP credit may only be used for math.
 For most schools, taking English or a math course during your application year is fine, but you should complete all your science requirements before applying.
-(Note: Beginning in 2015, the MCAT will include a section on social and behavioral sciences and it is recommended that students take a course in psychology and sociology/anthropology to prepare for that test.)
+As of 2015, the MCAT includes a section on social and behavioral sciences and it is recommended that students take a course in psychology and sociology/anthropology to prepare for that test.

 B. Grade Point Average

 By far the most important factor affecting your application is your grade point average (GPA), calculated by assigning an A a value of 4.0, an A- a value of 3.7 and a B+ a value of 3.4 etc. Medical schools want to be sure that the people they admit can cope with rigorous academic demands, and because there are so many applicants, they can choose only those with the strongest records.
 This means there are many people who are compassionate and dedicated, who would succeed in medical school, but will not get a chance because there are so many applicants with top grades and scores.